Skip to main content

 Prerequisites

-Before you start, make sure you have a valid license key from the developer portal.
+Before you start, make sure you have a valid SDK key from the developer portal.

 Installation